ArturKalach/Curriculum-Vitae/README.md

 ## Education
 - 2011-2014 Vocational education in the Operation of electronic computers/Maintenance and repair of computer equipment
-- 2014-2017 Secondary specialized education in the information technology software
+- 2014-2017 Vocational specialized education in the information technology software
 - 2017-2021(not finished) Higher education in the information technology software

 ## What I am looking for?